 How true the legend is, is impossible to determine, most of Hawaii’s culture is told through word of mouth or song.
 But the tale is fairly specific and as we mentioned above there is certainly a ledge in the cave where the princess could sit.
 Quite why she would need to be fanned in the cold damp atmosphere of the cave is obviously a mystery but if that is the only spurious detail we are willing to forgive.

-But really we do not care, it is an interesting if unfortunate and bloody tale.
+The prices cave Legend is an interesting if unfortunate and bloody tale.
 And really the pool might not be worth visiting without the tale to make exploring the cave worthwhile.
-Although the short trail leading to the pool is very interesting and the cave formation pretty striking, it is just a shaded cold pool without the interesting backstory.
+Although the short trail leading to the pool is very interesting and the cave formation pretty striking, it is just a shaded cold pool without an interesting backstory.

 Have Your Say